calebeby/babel-plugin-un-cjs/tests/imports/require-top.md

 myModule.bar()
 ```

-# (skip) Uses default import if top-level name is used
+# Uses default import if top-level name is used

 ```js
 const myModule = require('my-module')